txl-sammi/soundsense/README.md

-## Mobile Computing Systems Programming (COMP90018)
+## Mobile Computing Sensor
-This repository is created for archiving **Mobile Computing Systems Programming** *Tutorial source code (2024 version)* from the University of Melbourne.
+This repository is created for archiving **Mobile Computing Systems Programming** *Assignment 2

 ### License
 See the [LICENSE file](./LICENSE) for license rights and limitations (MIT).